 This is when a group of people take one or more collectively owned items of worth and put it in trust.
 The last surviving member of the group will then receive the items.
 Coincidentally, participants in a tontine tend to have a slightly short life expectancy.

 Originally, a Tontine was an investment where multiple participants would buy in for an equal amount.
 The entity running the Tontine (usually a bank) would invest the money and pay out dividends.
 When a participant died, his dividends would be paid out to the remaining members.
 The last surviving member would receive the entire principal.
 This trope was commonly used in older murder mysteries, but has since fallen out of favor.
-This is probably because many tontines are now illegal, for the precise reason of being such a good setup for a murder mystery...
+This is probably because most kinds of tontine are now illegal, for the precise reason of being such a good setup for a murder mystery...

 - The Kurosagi Corpse Delivery Service, volume 3: suicidal and/or people desperately needing money sign on to a game where they make certain changes to their life insurance, so that it pays into an escrow account after they die.
-Since insurance won't pay for suicides, the members of the game has to get murdered - by other people playing the game.
+Since insurance won't pay for suicides, the members of the game have to get murdered - by other people playing the game.
 The players need to find the other members of the game and kill them, or lead other members who are more comfortable with murder to kill the ones whose house they have discovered.
 The game ends when about two-thirds of the original group dies and the rest gain an equal share of the collective amount gained by the escrow account for a second chance at life.